darya134/darya134/README.md

 ### Hi there, I am Darya 👋

 I am a data analyst based in New York City
-Here are some ideas to get you started:

-- 🔭 I’m passionate about data
+- 🔭 I am a data analyst based in New York City
 - 📫 How to reach me: daryailina134@gmail.com

 ---